 In this, he spoke of Gentiles being grafted in meaning an adoption into the root, but the natural descendants who were temporarily broken off are always able (and He desires them) to be grafted back in.

 You see, Yeshua never came to form a new religion!
 He didn’t “create” Christianity!
 He lived as a Jew and died as a Jew.
 He studied the Torah, He kept the Law.
 The Jewish Messiah was meant for the Jewish people!
 Many are, like me, Messianic Jews.
 We are Jews who have accepted Yeshua (Jesus) as the Messiah.

 Matthew 15:24 sees Jesus telling the Canaanite woman:

-But as Paul explains in these verses, He was rejected.
-They rejected the idea of grace instead of sacrifice.
-Many could not comprehend a suffering Messiah, a substitutionary sacrifice, even though they had just that in the scapegoat on the Day of Atonement and the idea of a righteous person (tzadik) making atonement for another is not a foreign concept in Judaism.
+But as Paul explains in these verses, He was rejected as Messiah.
+While most regarded Him as a great teacher and Rabbi, many could not comprehend a suffering Messiah, a substitutionary atonement, even though they had just that in the scapegoat on the Day of Atonement and the idea of a righteous person (tzadik) making atonement for another is not a foreign concept in Judaism.